Herniated Disc Compensation – How Much Could Your Claim Be Worth?

 When you are in a public place, you are owed a duty of care by the occupier of the area.
 As the party in control of public spaces, occupiers are required to take practical steps to ensure people are kept reasonably safe as visitors.
 This duty is set by the Occupiers’ Liability Act 1957 and could be breached in a situation like the following:

 - Staff at a train station leave a large spillage near the gates unattended and take no steps to mark it with warning signs.
-A passenger resultingly slips and lands on their back, suffering fractures and a herniated disc.
+A passenger consequently slipped on the wet floor and landed on their back, suffering fractures and a herniated disc.

 Road Traffic Accidents